Meet the 'real people' behind ads endorsed by celebs

-Film stars, cricketers, models everyone endorses products.
-They’re the face of the brand in television commercials, but mostly, they’re just that.
-The hands, legs or the hair in the ad belong to someone else most of the time.
-Saurabh Datar talks to these ‘faceless’ people to find out this yet untold story
+Film stars, cricketers, models are the faces of brands in TV ads.
+But the hands, legs or the hair in the ad belong to someone else most of the time.
+Saurabh Datar talks to these ‘faceless’ people

 Abhishek Bachchan and Aishwarya Rai are on the sets, shooting a commercial for a range of cooking appliances.
 The star couple has made time from their busy schedule to be at the sets.
 “Cut!” yells the director after the shot is done.
 He praises them for their work and the stars make their way to their vanity vans.
 Now, Sheetal Tiwari and Prashant Salian take their place in front of the camera, wearing the exact same set of costumes worn by the stars.
 The cameraman takes their shots.
 It’s not that these two follow their favourite stars around, even wearing the same clothes as them.
 The two are body part models.